Workers' Compensation Glossary of Terms

 Form 63 — Notice to Employee of Payment without Prejudice.
 A provisional acceptance of an NC workers’ compensation claim which the employer’s insurance carrier can later reverse within certain time limitations.

-If you have received any of these forms from the workers’ compensation insurance carrier, you should contact a workers’ compensation lawyer to help ensure your rights are protected.
+If you’re still not sure, don’t hesitate to contact a workers’ compensation lawyer today.
+And if you have received any of these forms from the workers’ compensation insurance carrier or your employer, you should contact a workers’ compensation lawyer to help ensure your rights are protected.
+Call anytime at 1-866-900-7078.